How much does a new roof cost?

 - Application of ice shield, CertainTeed Winterguard along edges

 - New shingles (selected below)

-This is of course standard with any new replacement that Top Dog Home Pro does and is all included, aside from any damaged plywood that requires replacing (we will dive further into extras later).
+This is standard with any new replacement that Top Dog Home Pro does and is all included, aside from any damaged plywood that requires replacing (we will dive further into extras later).

-And while this seems pretty straightforward, the reason we let you know about what a new roof first consists of is that though rare, some companies in the past have simply installed a new roof on the existing roof to cut corners.
+And while this seems pretty straightforward, the reason we let you know about what a roof replacement consists of is that, though rare, some companies in the past have installed a new roof on the existing roof to cut corners.